fortunejs/fortune/doc/CAVEATS.md

 ### Undirected Graph

 Fortune denormalizes all relationships by their inverse fields.
-If you do not specify an inverse field for a link explicitly, Fortune will automatically create one that is named like `__$(type)_$(field)_inverse` (this field should never be exposed).
+If you do not specify an inverse field for a link explicitly, Fortune will automatically create one that is named like `__${type}_${field}_inverse` (this field should never be exposed).
 There are a few reasons:

 - An undirected graph makes it impossible to reach an orphan node without *a priori* knowledge.
 See [deep hypertext in Xanadu](http://xanadu.com/xuTheModel/) for the concept behind this.
 - Showing relationships is more performant since there is less querying to be done (the data is denormalized), but writing relationships is slower depending on the amount of related records.